laravel/docs/collections.md

         ]
     */

-Here, calling `flatten` without providing the depth would have also flattened the nested arrays, resulting in `['iPhone 6S', 'Apple', 'Galaxy S7', 'Samsung']`.
+In this example, calling `flatten` without providing the depth would have also flattened the nested arrays, resulting in `['iPhone 6S', 'Apple', 'Galaxy S7', 'Samsung']`.
 Providing a depth allows you to restrict the levels of nested arrays that will be flattened.

 <a name="method-flip"></a>
 #### `flip()` {#collection-method}